LuckyHyena/DnD/homebrew/5e_reference.md

 |Medium|1|5 ft|2 m|
 |Small|1|5 ft|2 m|
 |Tiny|0.5 by 0.5|2 ½ ft|1 m|

-**Small characters** suffer the following penalties in 5e (that I know of):
-- Disadvantage on attack rolls with [_heavy_ weapons](#to-swing-a-heavy-weapon).
-- Penalties and a few bonuses on [special attacks](#desperate-non-weapon-attacks) such as grapple or shove when attacking creatures bigger than you.

 >> A creature can **squeeze** through a space that is large enough for a creature one size smaller than it.
 Thus, a Large creature can _squeeze_ through a passage that's only [1 square] wide.
 >>